 We are part of the Tame Valley Co-operative Learning trust - 'A journey of limitless opportunities.'

 Thomas Barnes Primary School is committed to safeguarding and promoting the welfare of children and expects all staff and volunteers to share this commitment.

-We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Child Protection Policy which can be viewed by clicking on the 'Key Information' tab and then 'Policies'.
+We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding Education Policy which can be viewed by clicking on the 'Key Information' tab and then 'Policies'.

 Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.